-One of our favorite farmhouse curtain ideas that’s wonderfully simple yet adds a decorative surprise is to line them with a second fabric.
+One of our favorite farmhouse curtain ideas that are wonderfully simple yet adds a decorative surprise is to line them with a second fabric.
 It’s an ideal strategy for curtains that are required to maximize privacy – perhaps in bedrooms or living spaces that are overlooked.

 What are farmhouse style curtains?

-Farmhouse style curtains are often simple in style, showcasing the wonderful drape of the natural materials from which they are frequently made.
+Farmhouse-style curtains are often simple in style, showcasing the wonderful drape of the natural materials from which they are frequently made.
 Linens are a favorite and can be contrasted with velvets elsewhere in the room to add interest to the scheme.
-Sheers are also popular to gently diffuse light that comes into the room.
+Sheers are also popular for gently diffusing the light that comes into the room.

-Farmhouse curtains look best finishing elegantly at floor level, or you could add to the drop so that they break on to the floor for an extra lavish look.
+Farmhouse curtains look the best finishing elegantly at floor level, or you could add to the drop so that they break onto the floor for an extra lavish look.

 What color curtains go with farmhouse style?

-As an alternative to all-over pattern or color consider adding extra detail to plain neutral curtains with a patterned leading edge or lining that contrasts with the curtain.
+As an alternative to an all-over pattern or color, consider adding extra detail to plain neutral curtains with a patterned leading edge or lining that contrasts with the curtain.